openstack/glance/doc/source/configuring.rst

 When doing a large object manifest, what size, in MB, should Glance write chunks to Swift?
 The default is 200MB.

+* ``swift_store_multi_tenant=False``

+Optional.
+Default: ``False``

+Can only be specified in configuration files.

+`This option is specific to the Swift storage backend.`

+If set to True enables multi-tenant storage mode which causes Glance images to be stored in tenant specific Swift accounts.
+When set to False Glance stores all images in a single Swift account.

 Configuring the S3 Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~